 This also makes it a perfect spot for casual tourists looking to spend their days basking in the glorious sunshine on the sand and their evenings sampling some of the finest beverages around.

-- You are interested in the history of the island
+- You are interested in the history of the island and authentic Cypriot experience

 - You want to explore both the old and new port’s